NeroReflex/Gishiki/Documentation/docs/configuration.md

 ```

 As you might have thought those {{@VAR_NAMES}} are replaced with constants defined
-in your environment.ini AND/OR Heroku "Config Variables"!
+in your environment AND/OR Heroku "Config Variables"!

 This is a GREAT feature that keeps SECRET your database connection descriptor and
 your master server key while allowing application portability among illimitate environments!